-One of my favorite arc fault troubleshooting experiences happened a couple years back.
-A customer recently purchased a new condo in Boston and from the beginning had an arc-fault circuit breaker that tripped randomly.
-They had a couple electricians come out and no one could figure out what was causing the tripping.
-This was one of those situations where when you were there trying to fix it, the breaker would NOT trip, which made it really tough to solve!
+A favorite arc fault troubleshooting experience happened a couple years back.
+A customer purchased a new condo in Boston and from the beginning had an arc-fault circuit breaker that tripped randomly.
+A couple electricians had come out and couldn’t figure out what was causing the tripping.
+This was one of those situations when the breaker would not trip will the electrician was there, which made it really tough to solve!

-We responded to the customers call with our arc-fault diagnostic tool in hand.
-After we connected it the circuit breaker in question, we went around the house turning lights on and off, plugging in lamps, basically using the circuit as would the owner.
+KES responded to the customers call with our arc-fault diagnostic tool in hand.
+After the tool was connected to the circuit breaker, we went around the house turning lights on and off, plugging in lamps, basically using the circuit as would the owner.
 When we turned on one particular under-cabinet light, our diagnostic tool meter spiked to the red.
 We repeated this a few times.
 At this point we were pretty certain this under cabinet-light (Halogen unit with a transformer in it) was the issue.
 There were 5 under cabinet lights total but only this one was causing the spike.
 We then disconnected that ONE light and asked the owner to live with it like that for a week or so and see if the breaker trips again.
 Sure enough the customer reached out 2 weeks later and the breaker had NOT tripped!
 Problem solved!
 This is a situation where solving this issue without a diagnostic device would have been nearly impossible.